How Do You Meditate For Healing In a Few Simple Steps?

 Let’s start with a few questions.
 What is it that you want to heal?
-Is something going on in your life or the world at large that is bothering you?
+Is something happening in your life or the world at large bothering you?
 Is there an issue for which you need resolution?
 Be specific—the more specific, the better.
 Are you feeling unsettled about a relationship?

 Meditate for Healing – Figure out what it’s doing to you

-As you’re sitting there, bring your attention to what it feels like.
+As you sit there, bring your attention to what it feels like.
 Where do you feel the sensation most?
 Is it in a particular area of your body?
 Does it change from moment to moment, or does it stay the same?
 If so, how does it change?

 When you’re ready to move on from examining what this thing is doing inside of you (or out), start paying attention to what it looks and sounds like.

 What does this look like when viewed by an outside observer—or even just as another part of yourself sees it?
 How does its shape or structure change over time—and why do those changes occur?
-What would happen if I were present at one point where ____ is located; would anything happen differently than if I were located somewhere else nearby but not directly above/below/etc., etc.?
+What would happen if I were at one point where ____ is located?
+Would anything happen differently than if I were located somewhere else nearby but not directly above/below/etc., etc.?
 Once again, we’ll keep our answers simple: “I think so.”
 And then: “I don’t know.”
-So now who knows what they know about ____!
+So now, who knows what they know about ____!

-There are five basic steps for meditating: find a quiet space; sit comfortably with your back straight; close your eyes; focus on your breathing; don’t worry about anything else.
+There are five basic meditation steps: find a quiet space, sit comfortably with your back straight, close your eyes, focus on your breathing, and don’t worry about anything else.